joelmoxley/founder-playbook/I. Foundational/06 - Energy Focused Ecosystem - Early Stage Investors/md/12 - 1955 Capital.webloc.md

-Here's an example of a description that appears under a link.

-15 MIN READ || 1955 Capital is a young venture capital firm focused on investing in high impact areas including energy & environment, health & education, food safety & supply, and emerging technologies.
+1955 Capital is a young venture capital firm focused on investing in high impact areas including energy & environment, health & education, food safety & supply, and emerging technologies.
 Founded in 2015 by a partner at Khosla Ventures, Andrew Chung, the firm will initially focus on the Chinese and other developing markets.

 Credit: [1955 Capital](http://www.1955.capital/)